Thursday, August 28 at 6:00 PM

 Read the current issue of the Rockland Reader, The Friends' quarterly newsletter:

 The Maine State Library is currently offering a “2 week Access E-Pass” to the Lynda.com Online Training Library.
 Lynda.com is an online learning company that helps anyone learn software, design, and business skills to achieve their personal and professional goals.The site offers over 2,500 video courses covering technical skills, creative techniques, business strategies, and more.
 From May 2014 to February 2015, public library patrons throughout Maine will have the opportunity to use a two week subscription that allows access to all of the training content available on the Lynda website.
 Here's how...

 The Library is part of the Langlais Art Trail!; to learn more, head to the Trail's website.
 Along with a number of organizations in the Georges River Watershed, Rockland Public Library recently received several pieces of art by Bernard Langlais.
 John and Yoke DiGiorgio made a wonderful short film about the joint project of the Kohler Foundation, Colby College Museum of Art, and the Georges River Land Trust and the restoration which took place at the Langlais' (former) Cushing estate.

 Children's Drawing Classes

-Catinka Knoth will give a series of free drawing classes on depicting Maine coastal floral scenes in the Community Room, 11 a.m., Mondays in July.
-Each week offers a different scene to explore.
-Participants will create art using pencils, colored pencils, crayons, and scissors, with an emphasis on drawing in color.
+Catinka Knoth will teach drawing Midcoast Maine lighthouse and boat scenes, Mondays in August at 11 am. in the Community Room.
+Led by Knoth, participants make their own lighthouse and boat drawings using colored pencils and crayons.
+Each week is a different scene.
 Knoth will give instruction and guidance.
 She invites students of all levels to come make art in this communal and diverse environment .Knoth provides the classes free of charge, with materials supplied.